Garlic Growers needed

 mulch with 3” of straw

-water every three days when it does not rain
+water, deeply, every three days when it does not rain at least an inch

 since garlic does not compete well with weeds, pull the few weeds that break through the mulch